-- 14. 12 MPC PRESSURE AND VELOCITY SENSITIVE PADS - The pads can be used to trigger drum hits or samples on your software or hardware module or can be configured to send Program Change messages.
+- 14. 16 MPC PRESSURE AND VELOCITY SENSITIVE PADS The pads can be used to trigger drum hits or samples on your software or hardware module or can be configured to send Program Change messages.
 The pads are pressure and velocity sensitive, which makes them very responsive and intuitive to play. - 15.
-PAD BANK buttons These 4 buttons switch among pad banks A, B, C, D. Each bank can address a unique set of 12 sounds, giving you access of up to 48 different sounds you can trigger with the pads.
-The currently selected pad bank will be indicated on the LCD display - [FULL LEVEL] When [FULL LEVEL] is activated, the pads always play back at a maximum velocity (127), no matter how hard or soft you hit them. - 17.
-[12 LEVEL] When [12 LEVEL] is activated, you can use the 12 pads to change a selected sound's velocity in 12 steps.
-When you press the [12 LEVEL] button, the last pad that was hit gets mapped to all 12 pads.
-The pads will now output the same note number and pressure controller as the initial pad, but the velocitv is fixed at the values shown in the diagram on the right, regardless of how hard you hit them.
-This allows you to have more control over the velocity of a sound
+PAD BANK buttons These 4 buttons switch among pad banks A, B, C, D. Each bank can address a unique set of 16 sounds, giving you access of up to 64 different sounds you can trigger with the pads.
+The currently selected pad bank will be indicated on the LCD display. - [FULL LEVEL] When [FULL LEVEL] is activated, the pads always play back at a maximum velocity (127), no matter how hard or soft you hit them. - 17.
+[16 LEVEL] When [16 LEVEL] is activated, you can use the 16 pads to change a selected sound's velocity in 16 steps.
+When you the press [16 LEVEL] button, the last pad that was hit gets mapped to all 16 pads.
+The pads will now output the same note number and pressure controller as the initial pad, but the velocity is fixed at the values shown in the diagram on the right, regardless of how hard you hit them.
+This allows you to have more control over the velocity of a sound.

 - 18. [NOTE REPEAT] Holding this button while striking a pad causes the pad to retrigger at a rate based on the current Tempo and Time Division settings.
 The Note Repeat feature can be synced to an internal or external MIDI Clock source.
+[NOTE REPEAT] can function as a latching or momentary button. - [SPLIT] This button divides the keyboard into left and right sections - A and B, respectively - allowing you to control two different sets of sounds simultaneously.
+When [SPLIT] is activated, its LED will light up.

-[NOTE REPEAT] can function as a latching or momentary button - 19.
-[TIME DIVISION] This button is used to specify the rate of the Note Repeat and Arpeggiator features.
+Tip: You can set the dividing point of the keyboard - or "Split Point" - by simply holding down the [SPLIT] button and pressing the desired key on the keyboard.
+20. [TIME DIVISION] - This button is used to specify the rate of the Note Repeat and Arpeggiator features.
 When [TIME DIVISION] is activated, you can press one of the 8 switches to specify a time division.
 [TIME DIVISION] can function as a momentary or toggle button.